fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 Running on http://127.0.0.1:5000 (CTRL + C to quit)
 ```

-If you now open this URL on your browser, you'll see the “Hello World!” message.
+If you now open this URL on your browser, you'll see the “Hello World” message.

 Now let's create a template instead of returning the string directly to the user.